jvuori/spot-planner/.github/SETUP.md

 # Build source distribution
 uv build --sdist

-# Upload to PyPI
+# Upload to PyPI (requires API token for manual upload)
-UV_PUBLISH_TOKEN=your_token uv publish dist/*
+uv publish dist/*
 ```

 ## Security Notes

-- The `PYPI_API_TOKEN` secret is only accessible to the repository
-- Tokens should be rotated regularly
-- Use project-scoped tokens when possible instead of account-wide tokens
+- **OIDC Authentication**: No long-lived tokens stored in GitHub secrets
+- **Trusted Publishing**: PyPI verifies the GitHub Actions workflow and environment
+- **Automatic Rotation**: OIDC tokens are short-lived and automatically rotated
+- **Least Privilege**: Only the specific repository and workflow can publish